About the Prizes

 The creation of The Queen’s Anniversary Prizes was announced in Parliament in 1993 by the Prime Minister, with Her Majesty’s consent and with all-party support.
 Prizes in the first round were awarded in 1994 and there have been 13 biennial rounds to date.

-The 13th round (2018-20) Prize-winners have now been announced.
+The 13th round (2018-20) of the scheme concluded in February 2020.
 A total of 275 Prizes have been awarded since the start of the scheme.

 The Prizes are managed by The Royal Anniversary Trust, which is an independent charity.
 The Trust was established in 1990 to create a national programme of educational activities and other events marking the 40th anniversary of The Queen’s accession in 1992 and in appreciation of her many years of service as Head of State.
 See our video.